Alex Verdugo Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have the fifth-ranked team ERA among all league pitching staffs (3.84).
+- The Astros have a 3.84 team ERA that ranks fourth among all MLB pitching staffs.

-- The righty's last time out was on Tuesday against the Miami Marlins, when he went 4 2/3 innings, surrendering four earned runs while allowing six hits.
+- In his last outing on Wednesday against the Miami Marlins, the righty threw five innings, giving up four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.